K3S/ibmi-ai-workers/quickstart-2/index.md

 - Backpressure and queue depth monitoring
 - Worker pool sizing
 - Structured logging and usage tracking
+- **Batch isolation on `WORK_QUEUE`.** This demo runs one batch at a time.
+If two batches ran simultaneously against the same `WORK_QUEUE`, a worker submitted for batch A could pull a work unit belonging to batch B, and batch A's metadata accounting would be wrong.
+Production RPG workers should validate the batch_id on each work unit and re-queue if it doesn't match their assigned batch.
+See [The RPG worker pool]({% link rpg-pool/index.md %}) for the production pattern.
+- **Reply queue cleanup if a worker crashes.** The demo's worker creates `RPLY_*` at startup and deletes it at shutdown.
+If the worker crashes between those two points, the queue is orphaned.
+For the demo, you can `DLTDTAQ` it manually.
+Production needs a daily cleanup job that finds queues belonging to no-longer-running jobs and removes them.
+See [Operating in production]({% link operations/index.md %}).

 Each is covered in later chapters.